States With Bans on Transgender Athlete Participation in College Sports

 • President Biden put forth a Title IX proposal that would limit the ability to bar transgender athletes from participating on teams matching their gender identity.

-• Since 2020, many states have passed laws that conflict with this proposed rule.
+• Since 2020, over a dozen states have passed laws that conflict with this proposed rule.

 • An expert told BestColleges that the Title IX rule would outweigh statewide bans because they are not limited in scope.